 Do note that the yardage is just an estimate and has been rounded up to account for the differences between a knit and a crochet item.
 But this should be able to give you a rough idea.

-If you’re looking for your next project, why not check out the Free Patterns I have on the blog.
-And if would like to receive updates on all our new patterns in your inbox, just subscribe to our mailing list below.
-You can unsubscribe at any time.
+If you’re looking for your next project, why not check out all the Free Patterns I have here?
+And if would like to receive updates on all our new patterns in your inbox, just subscribe to our mailing list.

 If video tutorial is more your thing, do have a peek at my YouTube channel too!
 Subscribe if you think they’re alright 🙂